melt-umn/melt-website/silver/concepts/origins/index.md

 This common use case is wrapped up with the helper functions `getUrOrigin(...)` which returns the last item in the origin chain (if there is one) and `getParsedOriginLocation(...)` which gets the last item in the origin chain and - if it is a `parsedOriginInfo` indicating it was constructed in Copper - yields the `Location`.
 In situations where the logical textual origin of a node is not the textual origin of the node on which the rule which constructed it was defined one can attach a `logcialLocationNote(loc)` to it which will be used by `getParsedOriginLocation` instead.

+The origin information (the LHS, notes, interesting-ness or other source information) is tracked by the runtime and generated code and flows throughout running silver code.
+When a function or lambda is called the origin information from it's call site is used for values constructed in it.
+This means that while it's not possible to ask for the origin of a function instantiation proper (while this does make sense from the function-as-a-node-with-a-single-attribute-called-return PoV, it's not the silver model) it is possible to get the same information by constructing a value and asking for it's origin.
+There is a production in the origins runtime support specifically called for this called `ambientOrigin()` (of type `ambientOriginNT`).
+For example if you have a helper function like `checkArgs :: [Message] ::= [Expr] [Expr] Location` and call it from a `binOp` production using the production's location as an argument, you can instead omit that argument and use `errFromOrigin(ambientOrigin(), ...)` to produce the error `Message`.

 ## Origin Types in Silver